kyriosli/node-shared-cache/README.md

 It supports auto memory-management and fast object serialization.
 It uses a hashmap and LRU cache internally to maintain its contents.

+## Install

+Install `node-gyp` first if you do not have it installed:

+    sudo npm install node-gyp -g

+Then

+    npm install kyriosli/node-shared-cache

 ## Terms of Use

 This software (source code and its binary builds) is absolutely copy free and any download or modification is permitted except for unprohibited